ArthurGareginyan/my-custom-styles/README.md

 * Editor allow for Tab indentation
 * And much, much more!

-**Supported languages**

-* CSS

 **PRO features include...**

 * CSS minifier
-* Manage which HTML code load on HEAD or FOOTER
+* Manage which CSS code load on HEAD or FOOTER
-* Controlling the priority of loading HTML code
+* Controlling the priority of loading CSS code
 * Ability to easily customize the code editor by selecting the desired settings
 * 56 themes for syntax highlighting
 * Unlimited number of fields for snippets